 5. Give your meat a rest.
 When you’re done cooking your meat, let it rest for at least 10 minutes before slicing into it.
 This allows time for the escaped juices to reincorporate back into the meat.

-Ferguson Farms has a wide range of 100% grass-fed meats, order online and we'll deliver right to your door!
+👉 Shop grass-fed meats at Ferguson Farms and we'll deliver right to your door!

 Beef Cooking Instructions